March 31st until July 6th 2017

 After this we visit Taman Negara, the oldest forest in the world.
 The rough trail that led us through this primitive jungle absolutely surprised us!

 What can I say, Malaysia is HOT!
-This country has a lot of jungle that means high humidity.
+This country has a lot of jungle (they are rapidly bringing that down unfortunately) that means high humidity.
 Temperatures of 35+ are no exception but the feeling temperature is far above 40 in some areas.
 Especially in Borneo the humidity can be around 95%.
 Want to hike a mountain here?
 Great plan, but do consider the shape you are in and how much heat you can handle.
 Take twice as much water as you’d normally do.

 Strange enough there are no tuktuks in Malaysia.
 So… how on earth do you get from one place to another?!